simonee8420/simonee8420/README.md

 </p>

 <p align="center" style="font-family: 'Arial', sans-serif; font-size: 1.1em;">
   I'm a Computer Science major focusing on Python and C+ Programming.
-Currently, I work as a Data Entry Clerk at an animal shelter and am looking for an internship in IT/Software development 2024-2025.
+Currently, I work as a data clerk at gwinnett county government and am looking for an internship in IT/Software development 2024-2025.
 Feel free to connect with me on <a href="https://www.linkedin.com/in/your-profile" style="color: #ff69b4; text-decoration: none;">LinkedIn</a> or drop me an email at <a href="mailto:simonee8420@gmail.com" style="color: #ff69b4; text-decoration: none;">simonee8420@gmail.com</a>!
 </p>

 ## 🌟 About Me